 The directors meet on a regular basis throughout the year and are responsible for providing vision and strategic direction for the organization.
 The Dublin Buddhist Centre operates from its premises located at Unit 5, Liberty Corner, James Joyce Street, Dublin 1.
-With the Covid lockdown, from 17th March 2020 it ran all of its events online for the remainder of the year.
+The company's events for year end 31 December 2021 were run on-line due to Covid 19.
 The centre is run on a day to day basis by a number of the directors who are responsible for the charity meeting its long and short term aims and ensuring that the day to day operations run smoothly.